-DiAthlete has partned with many Support Groups, Hospitals and Healthcare Trusts – from Princess Margaret’s Hospital in Perth, West Australia, to the University of Oxford Hospital, UK, and has always received 100% positive feedback, suceeding in DiAthlete’s mission to provide diabetes education with encouragement.
+DiAthlete has partned with many Support Groups, Hospitals and Healthcare Trusts – from Princess Margaret’s Hospital in Perth, West Australia, to the University of Oxford Hospital, UK, and have always received 100% positive feedback, succeeding in DiAthlete’s mission to provide type 1 diabetes education with encouragement.

 The Sports Clinic sessions are flexible but on average operate for 2 hours.
 If a Hospital or Trust, we recommend hosting age-grouped sessions through the day, with children age groups first and then adolescent groups second, with a talk / snack break in between.
 The events furthermore provide opportunities for HCPs to engage more direct and socially with families and answer any questions parents might have whilst their child engages with the sports clinic activities.